Author: Melissa Maypole

 Free Online Courses for Stay-at-Home Moms

 Higher ed can be an intimidating prospect, children or no children.
-For single mothers who are hesitant about committing to a completely online degree program, we recommend they try free online courses for stay-at-home moms and single parents.
-Sometimes referred to as Massive Open Online Courses or MOOC, these options allow students to experience college-level education without the cost or commitment of official enrollment.
-Moreover, top U.S. colleges and universities offer many of these free online courses, giving students a realistic idea of what an online college class is like.
+For single moms who are unsure about committing to a completely online degree program, we recommend they try free online courses.
+They are sometimes referred to as Massive Open Online Courses or MOOC.
+These options allow students to experience college-level education without the cost or commitment.
+Moreover, top U.S. colleges and universities offer many of these free online courses.
+It gives students a realistic idea of what an online college class is like.
 These individual options are available in virtually every academic discipline imaginable.
-They’re usually not part of a degree program but can sometimes be transferred to a college or university for credit toward a credential.
+They’re usually not part of a degree program but can sometimes be transferred to a college or university for credit.
 You can’t go wrong with free online courses!

 Types of Best Online Degrees for Single Moms

-Single moms with a high school diploma or GED usually have two options when it comes to pursuing a college degree online—an online associate’s degree program or an online bachelor’s degree program.
+Single moms with a high school diploma or GED usually have two options when it comes to an onlint degree:

 Online Associates Degrees

 If you consider higher education a ladder, an associate’s degree would be the first rung.
 As such, it is often among the best credentials for moms returning to school.
-Typically, these online programs require roughly two years of study and can lead to a good-paying job in a career/technical field or lay the foundation for future study in a bachelor’s degree program.
+Typically, these online programs require two years of study.
+The degree can lead to a good-paying job in a career/technical field.
+It can also lay the foundation for future study in a bachelor’s degree program.
 An online associate’s degree usually requires about 60 credit hours of coursework.
 The payoff is usually worth it for single moms who can invest in an online associate’s degree program.
-The Bureau of Labor Statistics (BLS) reports that professionals with an associate’s credential make about $150 more per week on average than those with just a high school diploma.
+Those with an associate’s degree make about $150 more per week on average than those with a high school diploma.
+This is according to the Bureau of Labor Statistics.
 Of course, the wage gap is much more significant in some fields.
 For many single moms, this increase in earnings could be put to good use towards rent, groceries, childcare, and more.

 Online Bachelor’s Degree Programs